-Our team of highly specialised and qualified Psychologist’s are available to complete a variety of medico-legal assessments and court ordered reports.
+Our team of highly qualified Psychologist’s are available to complete a variety of medico-legal assessments and court ordered reports.
 If you have been charged with a criminal offence, your lawyer may request a report you if are suspected of having a mental illness or cognitive impairment.
 These assessments relate to Section 32 of the Mental Health (Forensic Provision) Act in New South Wales, Australia.
 They are commonly used to divert clients who are suffering from mental illness away from criminal punishment to ensure they get the help and treatment that they need.

 If you are based in Queensland and have been charged with a serious offence, then your lawyer may request a Pre-sentence report.
 These assessments are designed to better understand those factors that contributed to the offending and are often recommended when there are thought to be mitigating factors that would likely result in a reduced sentence.
 In some cases, Legal Aid funding may be available.